LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ### Cause

 1. The customer disabled automatic messages for a period of time, either in the past or currently.
-2. The agent manager set the LiveEngage account’s Off hours in the Shift status to the wrong time period.
+2. The agent manager set the account’s Off hours in the Shift status to the wrong time period.

    {: .notice}
    Off hours are set according to the timezone of the browser you’re in when you set Off hours – not according to the account’s timezone.